Lisbon in December: A Holiday Walk in an Enchanting City

 Hop the metro to Parque station to begin the journey dazzled by Wonderland Lisboa.

 Wonderland Lisboa is a magnet for young families.
 Upbeat Christmas music fills the air and dances with the smoke of roasted chestnuts and laughter.
-You can see from the pictures that our night of lights was raining lightly which didn’t dampen anyone’s enjoyment!
+Our night of lights was raining lightly which didn’t dampen anyone’s enjoyment!

 At the bottom of the Parque hill is the Marques De Pombal Square, a massive statue in a busy roundabout dedicated to a noted Lisboa statesman from the 1700s.
-The roundabout is decorated and if you take the time to cross all 5 lanes of traffic you will discover an escape from the crowds of Wonderland Lisboa.
-It feels almost serene being alone, circled by busy traffic, with Christmas carols and family laughter in the distance.
+The roundabout is decorated, and if you take the time to cross all 5 lanes of traffic, you will discover an escape from the crowds of Wonderland Lisboa.
+It feels almost serene being alone, circled by heavy traffic, with Christmas carols and family laughter in the distance.

 Avenida da Liberdade